パスワードの安全性を高める

 The problem is, a lot of us use more than one browser — Chrome on a laptop and Safari on an iPhone, or Edge on a desktop and Chrome on an Android.

 In-built password managers can't pull passwords from browser-to-browser or passwords from device-to-device.
-And this means fewer protections and forgotten passwords.
+This means fewer protections and more forgotten passwords.
 (Seventy-eight percent of us can't remember passwords.)

 Why Are Third-Party Password Managers Better For Teams?